kimozhang/vue-element-popup/README.md

 - content: required, to display content in dialog
 - props: declared props in the content
 - cache: whether to cache instance of dialog, default is true
-- closeSync: triggers when the `visible` state of dialog only changes to `false`, the order of execution is: closeSync -> close -> closed
+- closeSync: triggers when the `visible` state of dialog only changes to `false`, the order of execution is: closeSync -> close -> closed, which can take custom params when invokes "this.$emit('close', param1, ...)"

 ## el-dialog component options